danbuckland/okrello/README.md

 The Cucumber tests query a Trello board directly through Trello's API to check that what is displayed in the application matches with what is on the board.
 If you're testing a version of the app pointing to your own Trello board, you'll need to update the *BOARD_ID* in the **env.rb** file to match with the Board ID your app uses.

 Reading through the Cucumber scenarios should give an insight into what makes a suitable test board.
-The tests will eventually be self contained – either creating and populating a Trello board automatically, or testing against a mock backend to which the application would also point.
+The tests will eventually be self contained – either creating and populating a Trello board automatically, or testing against a mock backend to which the application will also point.

 ##### Run the tests against the build